viraj-shah18/HousingSanDiego/backend/README.md

 run these two commands before running the runserver command:
 - ```python manage.py makemigrations```
 - ```python manage.py migrate```

 You don't need to run these commands if you only changed ```views.py```.

 # Database

-The database is hosted in the cloud on MongoDB.
-Please send me the email address used for your MongoDB account so I can add you to the project for live GUI access via the MongoDB website.
+The database is hosted in the cloud on MongoDB Atlas.
+If necessary, please send me the email address used for your MongoDB account so I can add you to the project for live GUI access via the MongoDB website.

 Otherwise, the database is already connected to the Django app via the ```settings.py```.
 Any requests made